 Design For Good

-This project investigates ways to support underprivileged schools in Uganda by providing a cost-effective, responsive, and technological solution that benefits school proprietors, teachers, and students alike.
+For this project, I investigated ways to support underprivileged schools in Uganda by providing a cost-effective, responsive, and technological solution that benefits school proprietors, teachers, and students alike.
 The project was awarded 1st place at the JP Morgan Chase <design for good> Hackathon.

 Duration: 12 Hours